spadman1234/NBA-Statistics-Explorer/DEVELOPMENT.md

 - Wrote nbaTeamStats class to store any team's updated statistics in a hash map
 - Wrote code to populate the class's hash map from JSON data from the internet
 - Tested the class

+## 12/5
+- Wrote NbaGame class to store info about an upcoming or completed game